catalyst-cloud/catalystcloud-docs/source/first-instance/dashboard-windows.rst

    :align: center

 First thing that we do when creating this instance, is give it a name.
 For this example we will use fi-windows.
-An important thing to note here also is that at the moment our windows images are only available in certain regions.
-This demonstration uses the nz-por-1a region.

 .. image:: dashboard_assets/windows-dashboard/name-instance-screen.png
    :align: center

-When creating a Windows instance you need to select the ``windows-server-2016r2-x86_64`` image from the image list first.
-The volume size should automatically update to what is needed to run this image.
+When creating a Windows instance you need to select the correct image from the image list.
+In this example we are using ``windows-server-2016r2-x86_64``.
+However this could be any windows image that is available from the image service on the cloud.
+The volume size for our instance should automatically update to what is needed to run this image.

 .. image:: dashboard_assets/windows-dashboard/windows-image.png
    :align: center